spacelift-io/user-documentation/docs/concepts/configuration/environment.md

 ![Environment variable in the editing mode ](<../../assets/screenshots/Screen Shot 2022-07-02 at 2.27.56 PM.png>)

+### Environment variable interpolation

+Note that environment variables can refer to other environment variables using simple interpolation.
+For example, if you have an environment variable `FOO` with a value of `bar` you can use it to define another environment variable `BAZ` as `${FOO}-baz` which will result in `bar-baz` being set as the value of `BAZ`.
+This interpolation is lazily and dynamically evaluated on the worker, and will work between environment variables defined in different ways, including [contexts](context.md).

 ### Computed values

 You will possibly notice some environment variables being marked as `<computed>`, which means that their value is only computed at runtime.
 These are not directly set on the stack but come from various integrations - for example, AWS credentials (`AWS_ACCESS_KEY_ID` and friends) are set by the [AWS integration](../../integrations/cloud-providers/aws.md) and `SPACELIFT_API_TOKEN` is injected into each run to serve a number of purposes.